Attending the RISE Risk Adjustment Forum in Louisville, KY this November? Discover how to connect with us at the event.

 November 2, 2023

 Approximately 30% of the world’s data volume today is being generated by the healthcare industry, yet only 20% of healthcare organization executives trust their data.
 While numerous healthcare organizations quote data quality, integration, and interoperability as their top strategic priorities, few prioritize programs focused on data literacy — the ability to think critically about data and to communicate data in a business context.
+This gap in data literacy has a profound impact on practices for data-driven decision making, especially when presenting data to clinical and business decision-makers and leveraging multifaceted information to create and recommend high-stakes strategies.
 In fact, research by Accenture shows only 21% of employees are confident in their data literacy skills.

 This statistic has a profound impact on practices to be considered while presenting data to clinical and business decision makers and leveraging multifaceted information to create and recommend high-stakes strategies.
-Fortunately, thousands of years before Powerpoint presentations and intelligent dashboards existed, humans created a way of sharing knowledge that lasted generations and enabled the entire human race to survive — storytelling.
+Fortunately, thousands of years before PowerPoint presentations and intelligent dashboards existed, humans created a way of sharing knowledge that lasted generations and enabled the entire human race to survive — storytelling.
 Evolution has wired our brains for storytelling; researchers have found that the human brain pays greater attention to narratives than just data, and this leads to improved comprehension in listeners.

 1. Begin with the end